alexthill/42-minishell/README.md

 	- unset with no options
 	- env with no options or arguments
 - write automated valgrind tests for memory leaks
-- better error messages on syntax errors
 - bonus: wildcards `*` for current working directory

 ## Known Bugs
-- Some syntax (missing space before or after parenthesis) is not tokenized correctly

 ## Tests
 Tests are in the test folder. `run.sh` executes all files found in the `test_cases` folder and compares the output (stdout, stderr and return status) of minishell to the one of bash.